francaben/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My script to print hello world
+My script to print smiley